CrisSouzaMA/trybetodolist/README.md

-## Project 2 - Módulo Fundamentos - Pixel Art
+## Project 3 - Fundamentals Module - To do list

 <img src="./images/todolist.jpg" alt="To do list" />